Introduction to Operator apply, arguments, and estimate_memory

 Operator `Kernel` run in 0.00 s

-Under-the-hood, some code has been generated (print(op) to display the generated code), JIT-compiled, and executed.
+Under the hood, some code has been generated (print(op) to display the generated code), JIT-compiled, and executed.
 Since no additional arguments have been passed, op has used u as input.
 We can verify that the content of u.data is as expected

 u.dimensions, u.shape